saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Source file name follow `camel case`, with uppercase first letter, for eg `ProcessDeclarations.kt`.
 - To print the type of class of the variable: `println(list.javaClass)`.
 - Check if object is type of a class, `if (obj is classType)` or `if (obj !is classType)`.
 - **Safely** cast int variable to string, `input as?
-String`, this returns null om failure, instead of throwing an exception.
+String`, this returns null on failure, instead of throwing an exception.
-- Deconstructing values, val (capital, population) = Pair("Delhi", 1000)
+- Deconstructing values: `val (capital, population) = Pair("Delhi", 1000)`
-- Deconstructing values also works on data classes.
+- Deconstructing values also works on data classes and lists.
 - Deconstructing values also works in for loop.
 - Base class for exceptions in Kotlin is **Throwable**
 - In kotlin there are no fields, there are properties.
 - **Kotlin sequences** are equivalent of **Java Streams**.
-- Unlike Java Streams Sequences are available on all platforms like android etc.
+- Unlike Java Streams, Sequences are available on all platforms like android etc.
 - Parallel processing is not yet available in sequences (check latest Kotlin version).

 ### Build tools in Kotlin